-Description of Stress-tests and Scenario analyses
+Description of Stress-tests and Scenario analyses Stress tests

-Stress tests

-The stress tests are derived on the basis of expert assessment.
+The stress tests are derived based on expert assessment.
 They reflect the potential adverse developments that ERV Nordic may face.
 ERV Nordic is sensitive to stress but the stresses are considered highly unlikely.